5350 Use of Bellevue College Computer Facilities by Outside Groups

 Lab Assistants/ Support Technicians

 Generally, there will not be immediate technical assistance available to respond to problems in rented labs.
 Computing services may be able to provide lab assistants to renters, upon request, for an additional hourly charge.
 These assistants are available only to help with the use of the Bellevue College equipment, but provide very limited technical support.
-Information resources may also, upon request, provide support technicians for an event, at a higher hourly rate.
+Information technology services may also, upon request, provide support technicians for an event, at a higher hourly rate.
 The costs associated with this type of direct support for renters are subject to negotiation with the director of computing services, in accordance with Bellevue College policy # 6100 – Facilities Use.

 Renters are granted standard security privileges, or access, to the computing equipment in Bellevue College computer labs sufficient to accomplish their educational goals.
 Additional security privileges, if needed, can be requested through information resources.
 Individual decisions to elevate security rights beyond the standard rights available in the specific facility will be made by a network system administrator.
 The business impact of the request will be evaluated and balanced against the potential risk and threat to the student network, using the IT security standard addressing security privileges as a guideline.